 CPH STAGE SELECTED consists of approximately five Danish productions each year, aiming to strengthen the festival’s audience programme with a selection of inspiring performances that audiences can relate to.

 Selected productions must have premiered no later than December 1 before the festival.
-The production must also be presented at least three times during the festival (May 28-June 6 2026 and June 3-12 2027).
+The production must also be presented at least three times during the festival (June 3-12, 2027 and June 1-10, 2028).
 Only professional productions for adult audiences are curated.
 The festival only curates completed productions that the jury has been able to see either live or via a documentation video.
 The festival does not curate productions that have a run in Copenhagen immediately before the festival.

 Please send premiere invitations to info@cphstage.com and state that the invitation is intended for the programme committee.